 With an increasing number of businesses taking advantage of the contingent workforce and opting to improve their talent acquisition through the utilization of contingent workers, how can organizations improve how competitive they are at engaging contingent workers?
+In this article, we share 5 tips to retaining contingent workers if you are using a Direct Sourcing program.

-The first idea would be to improve how you retain those contingent workers.
-Yet, if you are sourcing contingent workers through staffing agencies, forging long-term relationships with contingent workers can create co-employment and legal risks.
+If you are sourcing contingent workers through staffing agencies, forging long-term relationships with contingent workers can create co-employment and legal risks.
 That’s because the employee-employer relationship is between the contingent worker and the staffing agency.

 However, if you are contracting with contingent workers through a direct sourcing model, then maintaining a relationship is possible - although care must be taken to ensure that any risk of misclassification is mitigated.

 When you find a great contingent worker who understands your requirements and delivers the work you need, then it’s only natural that you want to keep them around.
-Here are five tips to retaining contingent workers with care, as long as they are sourced directly and not through a staffing agency.

-- Stop treating them like a commodity
+1 - Don't treat contingent workers like a commodity

 Freelancers, independent contractors and consultants want to be an asset to the businesses they work for, but they also want to be valued and respected for the skills and talent they bring to the table.